Home / Reference

 Replicate’s MCP server

-Replicate’s MCP server is published as an npm package that is automatically updated whenever we add new features to Replicate’s HTTP API:
+Replicate’s MCP server is published as an npm package that is automatically updated whenever we add new features or operations to Replicate’s HTTP API:

 šŸ“¦ npm.im/replicate-mcp